 Share price, principal value, and return will vary and you may have a gain or loss when you sell your shares.

 The Spectrum Growth Fund blends domestic and non-U.S. growth and value funds across the market capitalization spectrum.
-Non-benchmark diversifying sectors detracted from relative performance, particularly non-U.S. allocations and real asset equities, as these segments lagged U.S. equities for the period.
-Stock selection weighed on relative returns, most notably within the Equity Income and Value Funds, which underperformed their style-specific benchmarks.
-Allocation decisions helped relative performance, especially our overweight to U.S. large-caps relative to small-caps and U.S. large-cap growth relative to value.
-Our underlying allocation decisions are tilted toward non-U.S. over U.S. equities and emerging markets over developed markets equities.
+Our inclusion of non-benchmark diversifying sectors detracted from relative results, notably our exposure to non-U.S. equities and real asset equities, as each lagged U.S. equities for the period.
+Stock selection also weighed on relative returns, particularly within the U.S. large-cap underlying portfolios.
+Allocation decisions also detracted somewhat from relative performance, particularly our overweight U.S. large-cap stocks relative to U.S. small-caps.
+However, an underweight to real asset equities contributed to performance.
+We increased our overweight to non-U.S. versus U.S. equities, and we are overweight to emerging markets versus developed markets equities.
 We are underweight U.S. small-cap stocks, which appear richly priced relative to large-caps.
-Within the U.S., we favor growth stocks over value, and in non-U.S. markets, we favor value over growth.
+Within the U.S., we favor growth stocks over value; in non-U.S. markets, we favor value over growth.

-Looking toward 2015, our global growth expectations are modest.
-The U.S. is likely to be the strongest, as diminishing fiscal headwinds, higher spending by state and local governments, rising consumer and business demand, and moderate job growth support a gradually improving economy.
-In contrast, European growth remains pressured by high debt loads, unemployment, and deflation worries.
-In Japan, growth and inflation has stalled due to the impact of last April's sale tax increase, stubbornly low real wages, and the lack of progress on structural reforms.
-Slowing growth in China, Brazil, and other emerging economies continues to weigh on global trade.
+Our global growth expectations remain modest over the next several quarters.
+Gradual improvement in U.S. economic growth is supported by diminishing fiscal headwinds, increased state and local government spending, improving private sector demand, and moderate job growth.
+In contrast, Japanese and European growth momentum has moderated recently, with Japan slipping back into recession and Europe remaining hindered by elevated debt loads, high unemployment, and deflation worries.
+Slowing growth in China, Brazil, and other emerging economies also weighs on global trade.
 These divergent conditions bolster our belief that our highly diversified portfolios and diligent fundamental research can enhance our ability to produce good long-term returns.